toralf/torutils/README.md

 [[ $days -lt 23 ]] && echo "Tor signing key expires in less than $days day(s)"
 ```

-If Tor metrics are enabled then this 1-liner does a similar job (replace `9052` with the metrics port):
+If Tor metrics are enabled then this 1-liner does a similar job (replace `9052` with your metrics port):

 ```bash
 date -d@$(curl -s localhost:9052/metrics | grep "^tor_relay_signing_cert_expiry_timestamp" | awk '{ print $2 }')